Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

 - Not all comments are strategic (they can still help us improve).

-You could use these themes, plus inspection reports, pupil exam/test results and external feedback such as advisor reports to propose a small number of targets for the governing body.
+You might use these themes, plus inspection reports, pupil exam/test results and external feedback (e.g. from external advisors) to propose a small number of targets for the governing body.

 Is “Recruit more Governors?” a target?